Primary Care Mortality Database

-At present it holds data for 2006 to now which is based on the 2011 census structures.
+PCMD currently holds data from 1997 up until the most recent monthly data extract, based on the 2011 census structures.
 Monthly data is added by the second week of the following month.
-User access to the data is based on the Upper Tier Local Authority (LA) or Clinical Commissioning Group (CCG) structures that they are responsible for.
+User access to the data is based on the upper tier Local Authority (LA) or the Clinical Commissioning Group (CCG) structures they are responsible for.

-The PCMD is managed by NHS Digital and is accessed securely using Open Exeter via an N3 connection.
+The PCMD is managed by us and is accessed securely using Open Exeter, via a HSCN (N3) connection.

-This data is for use by Public Health analysts in Local Authorities and analysts in NHS Organisations who require deaths data for statistical purposes.
+This data is for public health analysts in Local Authorities and analysts in NHS organisations who require deaths data for statistical purposes.

 Even where access is granted, sharing of Patient Confidential Data obtained from PCMD cannot be passed onto any other organisation, including the NHS, unless that organisation will also be using it for public health statistical purposes and has completed the relevant forms for their organisation with approval from NHS Digital.

 The PCMD contains monthly and annual extracts of individual record level data on deaths supplied directly by ONS and includes: